-The overall amount of time involved in moving grain through the supply chain rose steadily in the first and second quarters of the 2010-11 crop year, to a six-month average of 55.2 days.
-This represented a 3.0-day increase over the previous crop year's 52.2-day average, and was shaped by an additional 1.4 days having been spent in storage at a country elevator; a further 0.5 days in transit as a railway shipment; and another 1.1 days in inventory at a terminal elevator.
+The overall amount of time involved in moving grain through the supply chain rose steadily in the first three quarters of the 2010-11 crop year, producing a nine-month average of 55.1 days.
+This represented a 2.9-day increase over the previous crop year's 52.2-day average, and was largely shaped by an additional 2.9 days being spent in country elevator storage.
+While a 0.5-day increase in the railways' loaded transit time was also noted, this was effectively nullified by a 0.5-day reduction in terminal-elevator storage time.
 [Table 5E-1]

-Despite this overall increase in the first half, grain still spent 12.9 fewer days moving through the GHTS than it did in the GMP's base year.
-As such, this 55.2-day average remains within the normal range of earlier observations under the GMP.
+Despite this overall increase, grain still spent 13.0 fewer days moving through the GHTS than it did in the GMP's base year.
+As such, this 55.1-day average still remains within the mainstream of earlier observations made under the GMP.